Mom’s Guide to the Overland Park Arboretum and Botanical Gardens

 Don’t Miss This Hidden Gem

-Check out the brand new gift shop located in the Longhouse Visitor Center.
+Check out the gift shop located in the LongHouse Visitor Center.
 This is a great spot for seeing the work of local artists and buying gifts for people of all ages.

 Julia Willhite